-If you have an old junk tractor you may trying to figure out what to do with it.
+If you have an old junk tractor you may be trying to figure out what to do with it.
 Aside from the obvious choices like posting it on Craigslist, there are alternatives.
-In this article I will share where to sell an old tractor and how the process works.
-In addition I will share my experience with the place who buys used tractors near me and how you can get most cash.
+In this article, I will share where to sell an old tractor and how the process works.
+In addition, I will share my experience with the place who buys used tractors near me and how you can get the most cash.

 Who Buys Used Tractors Near Me